avidas/DevsNearMe_Android/README.md

 Android_Frontend
 ================

-Android frontend for the devsNearMe app
+Android frontend for the GuideMe app